-Todd: [to Mike] Do the keys on your wrist ever get caught on anything when you play?
+Todd: Do the keys on your wrist ever get caught on anything when you play?

 Mike: No. 'Cause they're always underneath.
 They wrap around and they bang on the strings sometimes and kind of make cool noises, but they never get stuck or anything.
 That would be a little embarrassing.

 Todd: You need to be knocking on some wood right now… Roman, you're drummer number what?

 Todd: What's going to be your mode of death, like in "Spinal Tap."

 Roman: I will probably choke on someone else's vomit.

 Todd: Let me clarify, The Thumbs tours are actually named after the drummer, correct?

 Bobby: That's a new thing.
 We kind of finally realized, "Well, Jesus, we haven't had the same drummer for a different tour."